 Find the red-and-yellow flags and always swim or bodyboard between them.
 This is the safest part of the beach, because it’s where the lifeguards patrol.
 Lifeguards will move the flags to adjust for changing conditions during the course of the day, as rip currents and other dangers can come and go with the tide and varying weather conditions.

 Not all beaches have lifeguards.
 To find beaches where there are lifeguards on duty during the summer months, use the search facility on the Good Beach Guide website.

 Find out about the beach before you go there, and check the weather and tide times.
 Ask at the local tourist information office or use the Good Beach Guide to find out about facilities at more than 500 beaches around the UK.
 See the bottom of this page for more information on tides.

 When you get to the beach, read the safety signs at the entrance.
-This will help you to identify and avoid hazards as well as find out about the safest areas to swim.
-The signs will also have specific information that you can provide to emergency services to help them locate you quickly.
+This will help you to identify and avoid hazards, and find out about the safest areas to swim.
+The signs will also have specific information that you can give emergency services to help them locate you quickly.

 3. Never swim alone

 4. If you get into trouble in the sea, stick your hand in the air and shout for help

 5. If you see someone else in trouble, tell a lifeguard

 If you can’t see a lifeguard, call 999 or 112 and ask for the coastguard.